philcrissman/yoyo/README.md

 # mass YO everyone who has ever YO'd your API account
 yo.yo_all

+# find out how many subscribers you have.
+OMG
+yo.subscribers_count
 ```

 That's ... that's pretty much their entire API

 ## Why would I install this gem instead of just using `curl`?